m0hamadhassan/picamera2-YOLO/README.md

-Here's an updated README.md for your repository, tailored to the new functionality of the `ObjectDetector` class, which now reads class names from a text file and maps these to custom actions.

-### README.md

----

 # PiCamera Object Detection with Dynamic Class Configuration

 This repository features the `ObjectDetector` class, designed to enable real-time object detection on Raspberry Pi devices using PiCamera2 and a YOLO model.
 The class is uniquely designed to dynamically load class names from a text file and execute custom actions based on detected objects, allowing for easy customization and scalability.